-Nancy Pelosi OKs drafting of impeachment articles against Donald Trump
+Nancy Pelosi okays drafting of impeachment articles against Donald Trump

 "We will have Schiff, the Bidens, Pelosi and many more testify, and will reveal, for the first time, how corrupt our system really is."

-In a statement, Trump's campaign manager Brad Parscale said impeaching the president has long been a Democratic goal, "so they should just get on with it so we can have a fair trial in the Senate and expose The Swamp for what it is".
+In a statement, Trump's campaign manager Brad Parscale said impeaching the President has long been a Democratic goal, "so they should just get on with it so we can have a fair trial in the Senate and expose The Swamp for what it is".

 Counsellor to the President Kellyanne Conway also addressed the issue, saying the White House was "very ready" for a Senate trial.